Children’s pension in brief

 First, you need to find out whether you will retain your membership of the Norwegian National Insurance Scheme while you are abroad.

-Contact NAV to check whether you can keep your financial support during your temporary stay or permanent move abroad.
+Contact Nav to check whether you can keep your financial support during your temporary stay or permanent move abroad.

 If you (the child) move to another country, you will cease to be a member of the Norwegian National Insurance Scheme.